cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/git.rst

 One feature of git is that is allows multiple people to work on the same repository concurrently.

-For instance, while Ada was adding the ``fish.txt`` file, Alber may have been writing about eggs.
+For instance, while Ada was adding the ``fish.txt`` file, Albert may have been writing about eggs.
 He would have cloned the repository, just like Ada, but added ``eggs.txt`` instead::